Authentication and scopes

 contacts:writeCreate, update, delete, and manage contact CRM associations

-engagements:writeReplace engagement contacts and tags
+engagements:writeReplace engagement contacts and tags for non-private engagements

 tags:readList and read tags